mikecinnamon/MLearning/[ML-26] Example - Semantic search of COVID-19 articles.md

  RerankResponseResultsItem(document=None, index=6, relevance_score=0.94468933)]
 ```

-Finally, we get the PubMed URL's of the selecetd papers.
+Finally, we get the PubMed URL's of the selected papers.

 ```
 In [22]: selection = [r.index for r in top3.results]